 It is impossible to get inside the mind and observe attitude as one might observe conduct.
 We obtain insight into the world of the other person when we are fully aware of what has come to his attention (qtd.
 Knobel xv).

 Caricature and editorial cartoons go beyond mere illustration.
-Simple illustration captures the obvious and the ingredients that everyone sees.
-Caricature captures an unseen truth – a truth most prefer to brush under the carpet.
+Simple illustration captures the obvious action along with the ingredients that everyone recognizes.
+Caricature captures an unseen truth – a truth exposed, opinion perhaps, that many would prefer to brush under the carpet.
 Caricature peels back the layers of illusion and exposes a starker reality.

 Had it not been for particular political alliances, which in Nast’s view involved stolen elections, misappropriated public funds, and an enormity of ego and arrogance, there would have been few reasons for Nast to have attacked Irish Catholics.
-Every line Nast drew was executed toward achieving or arguing for a Republican political view.
+Every line Nast drew, he executed toward achieving or arguing for a Republican political view.
 One may not agree with Nast’s political thinking, but those who are informed about his life and times find it difficult to question the well of integrity from with which he drew his creative inspiration and the evidence of corruption that swirled all around him compelled him to take action.
 See Uncle Sam’s Thanksgiving Dinner.

 Nast took to task the people he saw as villains, and as a result, in the eyes of many, became one himself.
 Nast did not glamorize the villains and threats of his day.
 He obliterated them through the exposure of black lines on white paper.
 As wrong as these perceptions and images might feel today, the truth is, most people felt that way toward the Irish.
-Because of his ability to visualize the way ordinary Americans felt, Thomas Nast now bears the brunt and identification of owning this attitude lock, stock and barrel.
+Because of his ability to visualize the way ordinary Americans felt, Thomas Nast now bears the brunt and identification of owning this attitude lock, stock, and barrel.

 Today, Americans with an Irish heritage often react with anger at Nast’s nomination, and may not fully understand nor be willing to accept the knowledge that a sizable portion of our ancestors, horribly oppressed in Ireland, became oppressors in America.
 Ignorance is bliss.
-In the Irish-American struggle to fit in to mainstream America, other immigrant groups were mistreated, most notably the Chinese, by the Irish and other white groups.
+In the Irish-American struggle to fit into mainstream America, other immigrant groups were mistreated, most notably the Chinese, by the Irish and other white groups.
 In climbing the rung and elevating one’s status from a low life meant another group had to occupy the lower tier.
 Horrible things were done to the Chinese in caricature and more importantly, in everyday life.
-In large part of organized Irish activism, the Chinese faced a battery of restrictive legislation and were officially excluded from immigrating to America with the Chinese Exclusion Act of 1882.
+In a large part of organized Irish activism, the Chinese faced a battery of restrictive legislation and were officially excluded from immigrating to America with the Chinese Exclusion Act of 1882.

-Historical figures like Nast should not be kept out of museums or halls of fame anymore than Mark Twain’s use of the N-word should be erased from modern editions of Huckleberry Finn.
+Historical figures like Nast should not be kept out of museums or halls of fame any more than Mark Twain’s use of the N-word should be erased from modern editions of Huckleberry Finn.
 Our history is full of unique people who did not all get along.
 The beginning of the immigration era of American history is complicated, extraordinary and often cruel.
 Nast deserves to be in New Jersey’s Hall of Fame because he earned a place in history through his exposure of political corruption and for documenting the Civil War, national elections, minority struggles and visually capturing and recording northeastern Republican attitudes of a still young nation seeking to reconcile after the Civil War.
 His art shaped ideas.
 Not all of us are going to like what he did, and that is fair, but we can’t pretend it didn’t happen.

 Today, Thomas Nast’s controversial images are an important educational tool for explaining how and why images matter, how stereotypes are developed, used or misused.
 Caricature is not illustration and it is not meant to be viewed as such.
-It is sarcasm, it is over-the-top exaggeration.
+It is sarcasm, it is an over-the-top exaggeration.
 Its very nature is controversial and Nast executed that art form as few others could, and for that reason alone, regardless of content, he deserves a spot in New Jersey’s Hall of Fame.